antronerds/r2-tutorials/docs/tSNE_dimensionality_reduction.md

 Step 5: Creating groups with the t-SNE lasso tool
 ----------------------------

-Suppose the t-SNE algorithm produced some interesting clusters that you want to explore further.
+Suppose the t-SNE algorithm produced some interesting sample clusters that you want to explore further.
 R2 allows you to specifically select any subset of samples from the t-SNE map by using the lasso tool.
 The subset can be used as track in the other R2 analysis tools.
 This will be illustrated in the following example.

-1. In the left menu click on t-SNE maps and select in the pull down menu , ‘Cellline CCLE Cancer Cell Line Encyclopedia - Broad - 917 - MAS5.0 - u133p2.
-Plot the corresponding t-SNE map using perplexity 23  and color the maps by selecting  "primary site" with the track for color option.
+1. In the left menu click on *Sample maps* and select 'Cellline CCLE Cancer Cell Line Encyclopedia - Broad - 917 - MAS5.0 - u133p2' with the date '2017-03-28' in the *Created* column.
+Plot the corresponding t-SNE map using perplexity 23  and color the maps by selecting  'primary_site' with *Color track* option.
 The haematopoietic group can clearly be subdivided in several groups which can be used to investigate these sub clusters in more detail.

     ![](_static/images/Samplemaps/Tsne_lassoselection.png "Figure 9: Colored by track")